Guangxi: Chinese languages

+Almost all counties in Guangxi have multiple varieties of Chinese natively spoken.

 Tourism

 The major tourist attraction of Guangxi is Guilin, a city famed across China and the world for its spectacular setting by the Li Jiang (Li River) among karst peaks.
 It also used to be the capital of Guangxi and Jingjiang Princes' City, the old princes' residence, is open to the public.
 South of Guilin down the river is the town of Yangshuo, which has become a favourite destination for foreign tourists.

 The variety of visible cultures in Guangxi, such as the Zhuang and Dong, are also a draw for tourists.
-The northern part of the province, bordering Guizhou, is home to the Longsheng Rice Terraces, some of the steepest in the world.
+The northern part of the region, bordering Guizhou, is home to the Longsheng Rice Terraces, some of the steepest in the world.
 Nearby is Sanjiang Dong Autonomous County.

 Many Chinese tourists visiting Nanning also visit Ban Gioc–Detian Falls on the China-Vietnam border.